samay-app/samay/README.md

 ### Setup

-Go to [Firebase](https://firebase.google.com/) and create a new project for testing and running RocketMeet-server locally.
+Go to [Firebase](https://firebase.google.com/) and create a new project.
 In the authentication section at Firebase, enable sign-in with Google.
 Then generate a private key from your Project Overview > Project Settings > Service Accounts > Firebase Admin SDK.
 Next, make a copy of the .env.example file to .env and set the vars corresponding to your Firebase project.
-Set the public encryption key and IV variables too which is used for email encryption.
+Generate and set the public encryption key and IV variables too which is used for email encryption.

 ### Run